poojanagrawal/mesalabs-day1/lab1/README.md

 7. *inlist_project* is currently mostly empty, meaning most settings are using MESA's default values.
 You should always check whether these are appropriate for your models.
-As an example, since this lab concerns fairly massive stars, mass loss by winds may play a considerable role.
+As an example, massive stars can loose a fair amount of mass through winds.

-Check the documentation of `&controls` to see what the default mass loss is.
+Check the documentation of `&controls` to see what the default wind mass loss is.

 <details>